The Occlusion Effect: What It Is And What Causes It

 Do sounds feel hollow - as if they are produced in a barrel - when wearing earplugs, earphones or hearing aids?
 Is your own voice loud?
 Or do you hear boomy sounds when walking or chewing?
 Perhaps your ears feel clogged or pressured?
 If you answered yes to at least one of the above, then you are likely experiencing the occlusion effect.

-The Occlusion Effect and Its Causes
+The Occlusion Effect And Its Causes

 The occlusion effect occurs when low-frequency sounds are trapped within your ear canals.
 Tightly-fitting earplugs, earphones or hearing aids can partially or fully block your ear canals.
 The blockage prevents sounds from escaping the ear and causes them to bounce around in the ear canal, eventually reaching your eardrums and causing you to hear hollow and booming sounds for a while.